 - Flaws from the molds

-Nearly every color of glass was manufactured during the Great Depression era.
-Available colors include:
+Nearly every color that glass could be made into was manufactured during the Depression era.
+Available colors of Depression glass include:

 Collectible Depression Glass

 All colors, patterns, and manufacturers of Depression glass are collectible.
 Some people collect Depression glass stemware, some collect plates, some collect salt and pepper shakers, and some collect whole Depression glass sets.
-"Collections fit the personality of the collector," says Carolyn.
+"Collections fit the personality of the collector," Carolyn explains.

 - Everyone has their own personality, and so does the glass and collecting glass.
 Only collect the glass that you really like.